A Major League Soccer team is coming to Santa Clarita to

 personalities Jason Galvin and Tim Haddock.

-Sundays game will be the second time Chivas
+Sundays game will be the second time Chivas USA has played

 in the charity event and brought world class soccer to Santa Clarita.

 Scott Shauer, general manager of the Santa Clarita Soccer

 Center, was one of the people that helped the Michael Hoefflin Foundation bring

 “Your gonna be seeing some of the best players to play in